aelmaar/Todo-list-with-Django/README.md

 # Todo-list-with-Django
-Building Todo list app with user authentication in Django
+Building Todo list app with user authentication in Django \
+\
+Let's begin working on it :)